christian-ek/se.ebeco.connect/README.txt

-Add your LK Webserver IP and Password in the app settings before adding devices.
+Add your Ebeco Connect login information in the app settings before adding devices.